taltstidl/Swipeable-RecyclerView/README.md

 ##### Special setup for swipeable adapter
 There are some new methods related to the swiping pattern in the `SwipeAdapter` that you'll have to override.
 Those are:

-* `onCreateSwipeConfiguration(int position)`: This is used to determine the configuration of a particular list item and allows flexible control on a per item basis.
+* `onCreateSwipeConfiguration(Context context, int position)`: This is used to determine the configuration of a particular list item and allows flexible control on a per item basis.
 You'll have to return a `SwipeConfiguration` using the built in `Builder` class.
 More customization options can be found in the SwipeConfiguration section below.
 * `onSwipe(int position, int direction)`: This gets called whenever an item is removed using a swipe.
 Be sure to call `notifyItemRemoved(position)` there after changing your data to properly allow removal using the default ItemAnimator of the RecyclerView. `int direction` is one of either `SWIPE_LEFT` or `SWIPE_RIGHT` indicating the direction in which the user has dismissed the item.

 An implementation might look like this: